 In 2013 NREP launched the N-Power Fund, a program designed to help people in need around the world.
 The N-Power program receives funding through a 10% allocation of NREP’s profits.
 NREP team members present proposals of charities to be supported by the N-Power Fund and if a proposal is approved the fund contibutes financially and team members can take time from work to engage in the project.

 Among other initiatives, the N-Power Fund is a founding partner of the Human Practice Foundation and takes an active engagement in that charity’s board and project work (see below).
-Examples of other Projects that have been supported by the fund include “MYC4” (micro loans to entrepreneurs in Africa), “BRIS” (Children’s Rights in Society), “Maternity Foundation”, “Hem och Skola” (work against bullying) and UNLive.
+Examples of other Projects that have been supported by the fund include “MYC4” (micro loans to entrepreneurs in Africa), “BRIS” (Children’s Rights in Society), “Maternity Foundation” and UN Live.

 In 2014, the N-Power Fund was a co-founder of the innovative charity Human Practice Foundation, which is currently one of the main focus areas of the fund.
 The Human Practice Foundation primarily supports projects aimed at elevating the living standards in indigenous countries in the developing world with a business and investment approach and with local anchoring.
 The targeted areas of emphasis are education and agriculture.